 Which weighted blanket to choose?

 Successfully washing your weighted blanket can be fairly easy if you take good precautions, yet it can be really difficult with some of the fillings.
 Always follow the manufacturer's instructions.
 If you follow the instructions your weighted blanket will give you years of easy, restful, and refreshing sleep.
-To watch Aricove cooling weighted blanket success stories, please visit our customers' reviews and testimonials page.
+To watch Aricove cooling weighted blanket success stories, please visit our customers' reviews.